abilandz/NAT3054/Lecture_3/make.md

 }
 ```

-In this project, we have 3 configuration files "CMakeLists.txt", with the following content:
+In this project, we have 3 configuration files "CMakeLists.txt".
+The content of the main "CMakeLists.txt" file in the top-level directory is:

 ```cmake
 # Set the oldest 'cmake' version with which the project can be built: